The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 ...

-// Sign the claims using an RSA private key loaded from the location set with a 'smallrye.jwt.sign.key.location' property.
+// Sign the claims using an RSA private key loaded from the location specified by the 'smallrye.jwt.sign.key.location' property.

 String jwt1 = Jwt.claims("/tokenClaims.json").sign();

-// Set the headers and sign the claims with an RSA private key loaded in the code (the implementation of this method is omitted).
+// Set the headers and sign the claims by using an RSA private key loaded in the code (the implementation of this method is omitted).

-You can customize the signature algorithm, for example:
+To customize the signature algorithm, use the JwtSignatureBuilder API.
+For example:

 import io.smallrye.jwt.SignatureAlgorithm;